nathanfx330/Tonal/README.md

 - Converts audio intensity into video frame values (0 to 1).
 - Bakes a Real-time audio visualization using a logarithmic scale.
 - Ideal for long-format projects: export the video and use the Probe Modifier in Resolve/Fusion to drive animations.
-- Optimized for use in DaVinci Resolve/Fusion for video editing.
+- Designed for DaVinci Resolve/Fusion in mind.

 ## Requirements
 - Python 3.x